 Women love to be captured on camera.
 There is always this one aunt of yours who suddenly bursts into tears when the bride is departing and does not stop.
 She is a distant relative and it hardly makes sense that she is crying so profusely.
 It is this aunt who delays the end of the already never-ending wedding by several minutes.
 Why do you do this to us, relatives?

-Marriages are sacred occasion.
+Marriages are sacred occasions.
 Do not infect them with juvenile customs that make no sense.
-Enjoy wedding without fanfare and have fun without dancing to ridiculous songs!
+Enjoy the wedding without fanfare and have fun without dancing to ridiculous songs!

 Disclaimer: We do not hold any right, copyright over any of the images used, these have been taken from Google.
 In case of credits or removal, the owner may kindly mail us.